Corporate Governance Statement

 Related party transactions

-Tornator and Stora Enso Oyj have a significant, volumebased, long-term timber sales agreement.
-In 2020, the companies also signed a new forest service agreement covering the whole of Finland.
-The market compliance of these agreements is supervised by the Oversight Committee, which reports to the Board of Directors (see Committees).
+Tornator and Stora Enso have a significant, volume-based, long-term timber sales agreement.
+The companies have also signed a new forest service agreement covering the whole of Finland.
+The market compliance of these agreements is supervised by the oversight committee, which reports to Tornator’s board of directors (see Committees).
+The oversight committee has no representatives from Stora Enso.

-The Annual General Meeting decides on the remuneration for the Board of Directors.
-The Chairman and members of the Board are paid an annual fee.
-Remuneration of the CEO and members of the Management Group is decided upon by the Board of Directors.
-The CEO and members of the Management Group shall receive a fixed monthly salary and an incentive bonus based on individual performance.
-The Management Group is also covered by a long-term monetary incentive scheme.
+The Annual General Meeting decides on the remuneration for the board of directors.
+The chairperson and members of the board are paid an annual fee.
+Remuneration of the CEO and members of the management group is decided upon by the board of directors.
+The CEO and members of the management group will receive a fixed monthly salary and an incentive bonus based on individual performance.
+The management group is also covered by a long-term monetary incentive scheme.

 The Corporate Governance Statement complements the Company’s Annual Report, which is presented in connection with the Financial Statements on this website.